Berkanktk/CyberSecurity/README.md

 **Hashdump**
 The hashdump command will list the content of the SAM database.
 The SAM (Security Account Manager) database stores user's passwords on Windows systems.
 These passwords are stored in the NTLM (New Technology LAN Manager) format.

 While it is not mathematically possible to "crack" these hashes, you may still discover the cleartext password using online NTLM databases or a rainbow table attack.
 These hashes can also be used in Pass-the-Hash attacks to authenticate to other systems that these users can access the same network.
+One example of this is [ntlm.pw](https://ntlm.pw/).

 **Search**
 The search command is useful to locate files with potentially juicy information `search -f flag.txt`.